Ft. Buhlow DGC Flooding page.

 25' P9, P15, P16, P17, P18, G3, G13, G15 and G16 are unplayable.

-Top of the road at its low point between P16 basket and G16 tee.
+Top of the road at its low point where the ditch crosses the road between P16 basket and G16 tee.
 P7,

 G9, G10, G11 and G12 become unplayable.